-Blog • Published date:October 21, 2024 | Updated date:October 21, 2024 • 11 Min
+Blog • Published Date:October 21, 2024 | Updated Date:October 21, 2024 • 11 Min

 How Portugal's Golden Visa impacts the economy has been evident since the program's launch in October 2012.
 By offering residence permits to non-EU citizens in exchange for qualifying investments, the initiative has attracted substantial foreign capital and transformed sectors like real estate.
 This influx of investment has been a game-changer, driving economic growth and boosting demand in various industries across the country.